-Once you configure WebLogic JTA and any transaction participants, the system can manage transactions using the JTA API and the WebLogic JTA extensions.
+Once you configure WebLogic JTA and any transaction participants, the system manages transactions using the JTA API and the WebLogic JTA extensions.
 Note the following:

-- Configuration settings for JTA (transactions) are applicable at the domain level.
-This means that configuration attribute settings apply to all servers within a domain.
-See "Configure JTA" in the Oracle Fusion Middleware Oracle WebLogic Server Administration Console Help. - Monitoring tasks for JTA are performed at the server level.
-See "Monitor JTA" in the Oracle Fusion Middleware Oracle WebLogic Server Administration Console Help.
+- Configuration settings for JTA (transactions) are applicable at the domain level, meaning that configuration attribute settings apply to all servers within a domain.
+See "Configure JTA" in the Oracle WebLogic Server Administration Console Help. - Monitoring tasks for JTA are performed at the server level.
+See "Monitor JTA" in the Oracle WebLogic Server Administration Console Help.

 Configuration settings for participating resources (such as JDBC data sources) are per configured object.
 The settings apply to all instances of a particular object.
-See "Transaction Options" in Oracle Fusion Middleware Configuring and Managing JDBC for Oracle WebLogic Server and "Configure global transaction options for a JDBC data source" in the Oracle Fusion Middleware Oracle WebLogic Server Administration Console Help.
+See "Transaction Options" in Configuring and Managing JDBC Data Sources for Oracle WebLogic Server and "Configure global transaction options for a JDBC data source" in the Oracle WebLogic Server Administration Console Help.